christyjestin/cogsci-final-project/README.md

 ## A final project for 6.412 Computational Cognitive Science

 This repository contains all code written for our research project.
+Please find our final paper [here](https://drive.google.com/file/d/1NayaVf9M8ucLFXL4XjflfkiM8oUCV8h-/view?usp=share_link).
 Here's a breakdown of all the files that are included:

 ### Data